-Wedding long table or round tables: Which is best?
+Long table or round tables: Which is best for a wedding?

 You’ll have the date set, the venue booked and your guest list sorted, so what’s the next step for your wedding event planning?
 Getting the space right for your wedding reception depends on how you make use of it.
 Allowing your guests to sit and eat in comfort during the wedding breakfast and mingle as the day progresses into the evening reception.
 Your table layout plays a big part in planning your space, and there’s two main options to choose; round table or long tables for your wedding.